farrencc/ctyi_superhero_science/notes.md

 - **Compasses:** Compasses use magnets to help travelers find their way.
 The needle in a compass is a tiny magnet, and it always points towards the North Pole, which is super handy for navigation.

-Certainly!
-Here's the revised set of notes with each topic prefaced by "Topic:":

-markdown

 # X-Men and Evolution